 For faster boarding, our fareboxes DO NOT accept pennies, foreign coins, or slugs.
 Before you board the bus or trolley, please have your Flamingo card or exact fare ready.
 Bus Operators cannot make change.
 Deposit cash in the slots on the right front of the farebox.
 The first time you use a Flamingo card, insert it into the slot on the left rear of the farebox to activate and ride.
 To use an activated Flamingo card, swipe it through the slot on the right rear of the farebox with the stripe toward you.

-PSTA allows up to three children who are five years old or younger to ride free (except on the 100X and 300X) with an accompanying adult.
+PSTA allows up to three children who are eight years old or younger to ride free (except on the 100X and 300X) with an accompanying adult.
 If you are riding for a reduced fare, present proper identification to the Bus Operator before paying your fare.
 If you wish to purchase a Flamingo card on board the bus, please request your Flamingo card BEFORE inserting money into the farebox.

 Going Beyond the End of the Line?